-Modern day civilization is obsessed with the internet and technology – there is no denying that fact!
-Millions or even billions of people go online to check out their social networking sites or surf the net everyday, and it has become even more prevalent with the release of smartphones.
+There is no denying the fact that internet and technology has modern day civilization obsessed.
+Millions or even billions of people go online to check their social networking sites or surf the net everyday.
+It has also become even more prevalent with the release of smartphones.

-Due to the rapid and continuously growing popularity of smartphones, more and more users are surfing the net through their mobile phones as opposed to laptops or desktop computers.
+There is now a rapid and continuously growing popularity of smartphones.
+Thus, more and more users are surfing the net through their mobile phones.
+Laptops or desktop computers are no longer the only devices for surfing the net.
 Of course, for website owners that only means one thing – your website needs to become mobile friendly!

 Reasons Why a Mobile Optimized Website Is Important

-Before the boom of smartphones you have probably heard the overused phrase “businesses need to have their own website!” over and over again from online experts.
-Now with the popularity of mobile devices and surfing the net on such devices, you will hear it is more than just about getting a website, it is about getting a mobile friendly website.
+Before the boom of smartphones, you have probably heard the overused phrase “businesses need to have their own website!”
+Now with the popularity of mobile devices and surfing the net on such devices, you will hear it is more than just about getting a website.
+It is now also about getting a mobile friendly website.

 - Google favors mobile responsiveness – Google has a soft spot for mobile-friendly websites, so when yours is mobile-friendly, you are more likely to rank higher than non-mobile friendly websites.

-- Great mobile sites differentiate your brand – mobile optimized sites stand out from the crowd because there are actually several business websites that have not been optimized yet.
+- Great mobile sites differentiate your brand – Mobile optimized sites stand out from the crowd because there are actually several business websites that are not yet optimized.

 If that is not enough to convince you on the importance of mobile optimization, here are more convincing statistics:

-- Since smartphones are so portable, they can easily be brought to the bathroom for browsing while you are doing business on the porcelain throne.
+- Since smartphones are so portable, you can easily bring them to the bathroom for browsing.
 This is actually a good thing, according to Unbounce, “iPhone users are 12% more likely to make a purchase while sitting on the porcelain throne.”